Skills

 CommandPurpose

-list-platformsList all 26 supported platforms with IDs and aliases
+list-platformsList all 7 native platforms with IDs and aliases

-list-accountsList all connected accounts (includes botId per account)
+list-accountsList all native connected accounts (includes botId per account); pair with composio for the OAuth-backed layer

 status <platform>Check if a platform is connected